The Good Politician: A Heart Meridian Archetype

 Too Much Joy: Euphoria Imbalance in the Heart

-Our normal state is a delicate balance where all the organs function simultaneously with our mental faculties.
+Our normal state is a delicate balance where our emotions are in balance with our thoughts.
 When the heart is overwhelmed by feelings of joy or grief, love or hate, pleasure or pain, we upset the balance and compromise the Empress of our meridians.

 To bring the mind and heart back into balance, you can start by becoming aware of their unique voices.
 What does your heart love?
 What does your mind think?
 Learn to notice when you say “I think” versus “I feel.”
 But be warned.
 Once you learn to hear them, the mind and heart are difficult to ignore.